 State Affiliate of the National Science Teachers Association

-**NOTE:Only full-time classroom teachers assigned to teach mathematics or science in the K-12 regular education program in public schools.
+Who qualifies:Only full-time classroom teachers assigned to teach math or science in K-12 regular education programs in public schools.

 LSTA is an organization of Louisiana science educators dedicated to the advancement of scientific literacy at all levels.